 The Bioenergy Producers Association was founded in 2004 to advance the development and commercialization of sustainable, environmentally preferable industries that produce renewable energy from agricultural, forestry and urban sources of biomass.

-Over the past 17 years, California’s legislative and administrative policies have essentially prohibited non-combustion thermal technologies, i.e. pyrolysis and gasification, from using municipal solid waste (MSW) feedstocks in the production of low carbon fuels, chemicals, renewable natural gas and other biobased products.
+Over the past 18 years, California’s legislative and administrative policies have increasingly discouraged non-combustion thermal technologies, i.e. pyrolysis and gasification, from using municipal solid waste (MSW) feedstocks in the production of low carbon fuels, chemicals, renewable natural gas and other biobased products.
+These repressive statutory and regulatory provisions have now reached the point that no reasonable technology provider would attempt to apply these technologies to reducing the state’s increasing volume of landfilled municipal solid waste

-Due in part to the state’s myopic view that traditional recycling, anaerobic digestion and composting are the only acceptable means of processing MSW, California has placed 337.7 million tons of post-recycled waste in landfills during the past ten years, and the state’s recycling rate has declined from 50% in 2014 to 37% in 2019 (the last year for which the rate has been made public).
+Due in part to the state’s myopic view that traditional recycling, anaerobic digestion and composting are the only acceptable means of processing MSW, California has placed approximately 300 million tons of post-recycled waste in landfills during the past ten years, and the state’s recycling rate has declined from 50% in 2014 to 40% in 2021.

 |Millions of Tons of MSW Landfilled in California*|